The Amazing Race 37: Development and filming

 This season was dubbed the "Season of Surprises" by CBS, with every episode featuring a "game-changing twist".
 These twists included longstanding staples of the show such as the Fast Forward (last seen in season 29) and U-Turn.
 In a new twist called the "Fork in the Road" during the first leg in Hong Kong, teams chose one of two race routes to the Pit Stop and one team on each route was eliminated at the end of the leg.
 The Intersection returned for the first time since season 16 during the second leg.
 Teams had a chance to win an Express Pass during the third and eighth legs.
 The fourth leg also introduced a new twist called the Driver's Seat, where one team gained the power to determine how much work racers had to perform during the Roadblock.
 The fifth leg saw the return of the U-Turn Vote, this time in public as in season 31 rather than in private.
 The seventh leg included the first standard Double U-Turn since season 32.
-The ninth leg featured the first non-elimination leg since season 33.
+The ninth leg featured the first planned non-elimination leg since season 33.
 The tenth leg had the first instance of the Head-to-Head since season 31; however, the Head-to-Head was placed at a Roadblock in the middle of the leg rather than just before the Pit Stop as in previous appearances.
 The eleventh leg introduced a new twist called Valet Roulette, where teams had to blindly choose either a manual or automatic car.
 The final leg featured a Scramble.

 The final episode was dedicated to Jack Walworth, a longstanding producer of The Amazing Race since 2006, following his death.